1-15 credit course. This course is comprised of supervised student activities on research projects identified on an individual or small-group basis.

 1 to 6 Credit Course.
 Offered Spring/Summer/Fall.
 Creative projects, including non-thesis research, that are supervised on an individual basis and which fall outside the scope of formal courses.

 3 Credit Course.
+Offered Spring (eLearning Cooperative).
 General overview and principles; food constituents and properties; quality and safety; preservation methods; processing animal and plant products.

 3 credit course.
+Offered Spring.
 This course provides a comprehensive understanding of the characteristics, production, and improvement of plants as feedstocks for conversion to energy.
 Prerequisite: ABE 884.

 3 Credit Course.
-New - offered spring 2014.
+Offered Spring.
 This course focuses on agriculture in developing countries and frames this focus with a discussion of contemporary crucial issues facing agriculture on a global scale, emphasizing global hunger and food security.

 3 Credit Course.
-Offered Summer/Fall (World Campus) and Spring (eLearning Cooperative) .
+Offered Summer (World Campus) and Spring (World Campus & eLearning Cooperative).
 Introduces students to the variety and complexity of soils on a local, national, and international scale.
 The students learn to identify the physical, chemical, and biological properties and processes of soils and relate these to the way that societies use and abuse soils.